 10 Top-Rated Tourist Attractions in Sfax

-Bustling Sfax is one of Tunisia's major commercial centres and the country's second largest city.
-Although it doesn't have the sandy attractions of other Tunisian towns, Sfax is ripe for sightseeing and is a great place to take in local Tunisian culture with a beautiful walled Medina area to explore.
-It's also a good base for day trips with the unique architecture of Matmata easily reached from here, as well as the tranquil Kerkennah Islands, and the Roman glory of El Djem.
+Bustling Sfax is one of Tunisia's major commercial centers and the country's second largest city.
+Although it doesn't have the sandy attractions of other Tunisian towns, Sfax is ripe for sightseeing and is a great place to take in local Tunisian culture, with a beautiful walled medina area to explore.
+It's also a good base for day trips.
+If you're looking for things to do, the unique architecture of Matmata is easily reached from here, as well as the tranquil Kerkennah Islands and the Roman glory of El Djem.

-First built in 1306, the mammoth main gateway (known as Bab Diwan) into the Medina is one of Sfax's most prominent landmarks.
+First built in 1306, the mammoth main gateway (known as Bab Diwan) into the medina is one of Sfax's most prominent points of interest.
 It has been much altered during its long history, nearly completely destroyed by bombing in 1943 and subsequently rebuilt in its original form.
-Sfax's Medina is relatively small measuring only 400 m by 500 m and is enclosed by a well-preserved circuit of walls.
+Sfax's medina is relatively small, measuring only 400 meters by 500 meters and is enclosed by a well-preserved circuit of walls.
 The original mud brick walls were made by the Aghlabids in the 9th century and were strongly fortified in the 12th century.
-The Kasbah at the southwest corner of the walls was added in the 17th century.
+The kasbah at the southwest corner of the walls was added in the 17th century.

 Accommodation: Where to Stay in Sfax